HackIllinois/api/documentation/docs/reference/services/Event.md

 Creates an event with the requested fields.
 Returns the created event.

 Valid values for `eventType` are one of `MEAL SPEAKER WORKSHOP MINIEVENT QNA OTHER`.

-The isAsync field is optional.
-If it is not specified or is false, then startTime and endTime are required.
-Otherwise, startTime and endTime are optional.

 Request format:
 ```